 - 1 1/2 teaspoons vanilla extract

-- 1 cup white whole wheat flour
+- 1 cup all purpose flour

 - Preheat the oven to 350F.
 Set aside a parchment paper or non-stick foil covered 8" x 8" pan.

 - One by one, whisk in the sugar, brown sugar, eggs, vanilla extract and flour until combined.
 Pour into the prepared pan.